singhprabhjot/CMU_SV_SE_Practicum_2013/README.md

 2. comparison of appearance , behavior, and performance of Hybrid Apps (WebView, UIWebView) versus Native Apps (iOS, Android).

 ## Project components
-The project has five major components, each covering a specific scope within the gols.
+The project has five major components, each covering a specific scope within the goals.
 The componets - and their scope - are:

 - Android Native App: This is Synonymous, a thesaurus app built for comparison with a hybrid counterpart.
 It's documented in its specific [README file](https://github.com/Aristide1o/CMUSV_SE_Practicum_2013/blob/master/Android_App/README.md).
 - iOS Native App: This is Synonymous, a thesaurus app built for comparison with a hybrid counterpart.
 It's documented in its specific [README file](https://github.com/Aristide1o/CMUSV_SE_Practicum_2013/blob/master/iOS_app/README.md).